 Commissioned ART.
-Project Core Team members (from Sprout, R5DC, The Leech Lake Band of Ojibwa, 3 Cheers Hospitality, The Latino Economic Development Corporation and local grower artists with trusted relationships within Amish and Somali grower communities), will continue to meet with culturally diverse communities to prioritize commissioned art that will reside at the Sprout Marketplace to allow for ongoing conversation and appreciation of diverse cultural heritage.
+Project Seed Team members (from Sprout, R5DC, with intentional conversations with Amish, East African, Native American, Latino, Culinary and Youth communities), will continue to meet with culturally diverse communities to prioritize commissioned art that will reside at the Sprout Marketplace to allow for ongoing conversation and appreciation of diverse cultural heritage.

 Art demonstrations.
 In addition to commissioned art from culturally diverse artist, grant funds will support performing artists and artist demonstrations coordinated for general public on open Marketplace dates.

 Multi-cultural culinary art demonstration and cooking classes.
-Core team members engage regional culinary artists/chefs to set cooking demonstrations and cooking classes of heritage recipes, alongside community members.
+Seed team members engage regional culinary artists/chefs to set cooking demonstrations and cooking classes of heritage recipes, alongside community members.

 Business classes.
 Growers and artists will set forth a schedule of learning opportunities, such as succession planning that increase economic prosperity.

 Deployment of a variety of art forms selected to address economic development offer mutually beneficial impacts.
 Artists partner with local growers at Sprout Marketplace to increase economic benefits and livable wages for both.
 All activities improve our region’s way of doing business, create an improved ecosystem that collectively provides new experiences for residents to financially prosper, and welcome all resident to participate and learn from each other in ways that inspire future initiatives.

 See below for recent updates, press, and events from this project